aws/jsii/CONTRIBUTING.md

 $ docker run --rm --net=host -it -v $PWD:$PWD -w $PWD ${IMAGE}
 ```

-In the shell that pops up, the `npm run` commands in the following sections must
+In the shell that pops up, the `yarn` commands in the following sections must
 be executed.

 ### Alternative: Manually install the toolchain